RogerJFX/IntelliSearch/README.md

 - A reliable search only should be reliable after passing some search processes.
 Filtering, mapping, whatever.
 - Making search processes micro services has its own particular charm.
 So we can divide Lucene indices up and combine or filter results in the end.
+- We added some very simple machine learning processes.
+So we decided to call it IntelliSearch

 We decided to rename our project to MicroSearch, because we strongly believe even search indices might go to micro services.